miramamdoh23/LLM-Reliability-Testing-Framework-/README.md

 ---

-## 📈 Example: Interview Discussion
+## Interview Discussion Example

-**Interviewer:** "How do you test LLMs when outputs aren't deterministic?"
+**Interviewer**: "How do you test LLMs when outputs aren't deterministic?"

-**You:** "I use semantic similarity instead of string matching.
+**You**: "I use semantic similarity instead of string matching.
 For example, if the model says 'Machine learning is a subset of AI' in one run and 'AI includes machine learning' in another, string comparison fails but semantic similarity scores 0.87 - correctly identifying them as equivalent.
 I've implemented this using Sentence-BERT embeddings with cosine similarity."

-**Interviewer:** "How do you detect regressions?"
+**Interviewer**: "How do you detect regressions?"

-**You:** "I maintain baseline outputs for critical prompts.
+**You**: "I maintain baseline outputs for critical prompts.
 When testing a new model version or prompt update, I compare the semantic similarity of new outputs to baselines.
 Similarity below 0.75 triggers a regression alert with severity levels from LOW to CRITICAL based on the delta.
 This caught multiple issues before production in my testing."

-**Interviewer:** "What about flaky tests?"
+**Interviewer**: "What about flaky tests?"

-**You:** "That's actually a feature, not a bug.
+**You**: "That's actually a feature, not a bug.
 LLMs are inherently non-deterministic.
 My framework runs prompts multiple times and calculates statistical reliability metrics.
 A prompt with 92% reliability (meaning 92% of pairwise comparisons exceed the threshold) is considered stable enough for production.
 This is far more realistic than expecting 100% consistency from a probabilistic system."

 ---

-## 🎓 Skills Demonstrated
+## Skills Demonstrated

 ### Technical Skills

-- ✅ **AI/ML Testing** - Non-deterministic system validation
+- AI/ML Testing: Non-deterministic system validation
-- ✅ **NLP Techniques** - Sentence embeddings, semantic similarity
+- NLP Techniques: Sentence embeddings, semantic similarity
-- ✅ **Statistical Analysis** - Reliability metrics, outlier detection
+- Statistical Analysis: Reliability metrics, outlier detection
-- ✅ **Python Development** - Clean, modular, testable code
+- Python Development: Clean, modular, testable code
-- ✅ **Test Automation** - Pytest, fixtures, parametrization
+- Test Automation: Pytest, fixtures, parametrization
-- ✅ **API Design** - Model-agnostic client wrapper
+- API Design: Model-agnostic client wrapper

 ### AI QA Concepts

-- ✅ **Behavioral Testing** - Validate semantics not syntax
+- Behavioral Testing: Validate semantics not syntax
-- ✅ **Regression Detection** - Baseline comparison strategies
+- Regression Detection: Baseline comparison strategies
-- ✅ **Consistency Metrics** - Reliability and stability scores
+- Consistency Metrics: Reliability and stability scores
-- ✅ **Edge Case Handling** - Empty prompts, outliers, errors
+- Edge Case Handling: Empty prompts, outliers, errors
-- ✅ **Non-determinism** - Statistical approaches for probabilistic systems
+- Non-determinism: Statistical approaches for probabilistic systems

 ---

-## 🔮 Future Enhancements
+## Future Enhancements

-- [ ] **Real API Integration** - OpenAI, Anthropic Claude, Google Gemini
+- Real API Integration: OpenAI, Anthropic Claude, Google Gemini
-- [ ] **Advanced Metrics** - BLEU, ROUGE, perplexity scores
+- Advanced Metrics: BLEU, ROUGE, perplexity scores
-- [ ] **Performance Testing** - Latency, throughput benchmarks
+- Performance Testing: Latency, throughput benchmarks
-- [ ] **Adversarial Testing** - Prompt injection, jailbreak detection
+- Adversarial Testing: Prompt injection, jailbreak detection
-- [ ] **Multi-turn Conversations** - Context retention validation
+- Multi-turn Conversations: Context retention validation
-- [ ] **Hallucination Detection** - Fact-checking mechanisms
+- Hallucination Detection: Fact-checking mechanisms
-- [ ] **Bias Testing** - Fairness and demographic parity metrics
+- Bias Testing: Fairness and demographic parity metrics
-- [ ] **CI/CD Integration** - GitHub Actions, automated testing
+- CI/CD Integration: GitHub Actions, automated testing
-- [ ] **Dashboard** - Real-time monitoring and visualization
+- Dashboard: Real-time monitoring and visualization
-- [ ] **Cost Tracking** - Token usage and API cost analysis
+- Cost Tracking: Token usage and API cost analysis

 ---

-## 📚 Key Concepts Explained
+## Key Concepts Explained

 ### What is Semantic Similarity?

 Measures meaning, not text:
 ```
 Text 1: "The cat sat on the mat"
 Text 2: "A feline rested on the rug"

-String Similarity: 0% ❌
+String Similarity: 0%
-Semantic Similarity: 85% ✅
+Semantic Similarity: 85%
 ```

 ### What is LLM Reliability?

 Consistency across runs:
 ```
 Run 1: "AI helps automate tasks"
 Run 2: "Artificial intelligence enables automation"
 Run 3: "AI can automate repetitive work"

 Similarity Matrix: [1.0, 0.91, 0.88]
-Avg Similarity: 0.93 → 93% Reliable ✅
+Avg Similarity: 0.93 → 93% Reliable
 ```

 ### What is Regression in AI?

 Unexpected behavior changes:
 ```
 Before Update: Model correctly explains EDA tools
 After Update: Model confuses EDA with financial terms

-Similarity: 0.23 → CRITICAL Regression ⛔
+Similarity: 0.23 → CRITICAL Regression
 ```

 ---

-## 🤝 Contributing

-This is a portfolio project, but suggestions are welcome!
-Key areas:

-- Additional test scenarios
-- New similarity metrics
-- Real LLM integrations
-- Documentation improvements

----
-## 📊 LLM Reliability & Regression Test Report
+## LLM Reliability & Regression Test Report

 This project includes automated reliability and regression testing for Large Language Models (LLMs) using Pytest.

 The report below demonstrates:
 - Behavioral consistency validation